aloeveraao/wandb-vera/README.md

 - If desired, you can also change these size values: `redis_memory_size_gb`, `database_machine_type`, `gke_machine_type`

+- If you are not on GCP free tier, you can simply request a GCP quota increase as needed.

 **W&B License**
 - You must have a valid license code, or you may experience errors while navigating your W&B UI (as shown below).
 A free trial of this license can be obtained here: https://wandb.ai/site/enterprise-trial/.